1938 World Snooker Championship: Background

 The World Snooker Championship is a professional tournament and the official world championship of the game of snooker.
 The sport was developed in the late 19th century by British Army soldiers stationed in India.
 Professional English billiards player and billiard hall manager Joe Davis noticed the increasing popularity of snooker compared to billiards in the 1920s, and with Birmingham-based billiards equipment manager Bill Camkin, persuaded the Billiards Association and Control Council (BACC) to recognise an official professional snooker championship in the 1926–27 season.
 In 1927, the final of the first professional snooker championship was held at Camkin's Hall; Davis won the tournament by beating Tom Dennis in the final.
 The annual competition was not titled the World Championship until the 1935 tournament, but the 1927 tournament is now referred to as the first World Snooker Championship.
 Davis had also won the title every year from 1928 to 1937.

 There were ten entrants.
 Horace Lindrum, the losing finalist in 1936 and 1937, did not enter for 1938, because he objected to certain conditions, particularly to the used.
 Fred Davis, Herbert Holt and Charles Read were chosen to play in a qualifying event, the winner to join the other seven players in the main event.
-Holt and Read were drawn each other for the opportunity to face Davis for a place in the competition proper.
+Holt and Read were drawn against each other for the opportunity to face Davis for a place in the competition proper.
 The main event was held from 14 March to 22 April at Thurston's Hall, with the final over 61 and all other matches over 31 frames.
 The entry fees of 5 guineas per player were to be used as prize money for the finalists, with the winner receiving 60%.